 Latest BioZorb Marker Lawsuit Updates

-• October 25, 2024 – FDA issues press release announcing Hologic’s recall of multiple lots of BioZorb Markers after linking them to serious adverse events in patients with breast tissue implants.
-The recall affects numerous device identifier numbers and lot numbers.
+- May 2024 – Hologic announced its recall of multiple lots of BioZorb Markers after they were linked to serious adverse events in patients with breast tissue implants.
+The recall affected numerous device identifier numbers and lot numbers [4].
+FDA designated this recall as Class I, the most serious type as these devices may cause serious injury or death upon continued use [5].

 Market Statistics and Impact